kubernetes/community/contributors/guide/README.md

 _Improvements needed_
 * Clarify how someone would find the correct SIG, and what to do with that information.
 Link to those SIGs.

-* [This paragraph](https://github.com/kubernetes/community/blob/master/contributors/devel/issues.md#find-the-right-sigs) helps to find the SIG for an existing issue; what about an "unprompted" PR?
+* [This paragraph](https://github.com/kubernetes/community/blob/master/contributors/devel/issues.md#find-the-right-sigs) helps to find the SIG for an existing issue; what about a PR not associated with an open issue?

 * Make people aware of “extra” contributing guidelines on a SIG.

-* File issues with all the SIGs to not have duplicate things in their CONTRIBUTING.md.
+* At the same time, file issues with all the SIGs to not have duplicate things in their CONTRIBUTING.md.
 Keep it light, keep it clean, have only one source of truth.

-* Do not overload people with the entirety of the SIG structure; it is very intimidating
+* Do not overload people with the entirety of the SIG structure; it is very intimidating to a newcomer

 * Possible text to elaborate on (the sig list should remain in its current place however):